jsullivan/jsullivan.github.com/index.markdown

    </p>
  </header>

-I'm Josh and I like solving problems.
+I'm Josh and I like to solve problems.
 I live in Bend, Oregon, with my son.

 When we're not conquering 8-bit video games, I'm  planning conferences, building apps, and developing a better platform at G5, the leading provider of local marketing solutions.